MohamedReda97/mt5-report-analyzer-webapp/README.md

 ### Important Notes for Production Deployment

-- **File Processing**: The application now processes HTML report files directly in the serverless functions using the formidable package.
-The files are parsed in memory and not stored permanently.
+- **Client-Side Processing**: The application now processes HTML report files directly in the browser using the FileReader API, then sends the content to the server for parsing.
+This approach is more reliable on Vercel's serverless environment.

+- **Dual Processing Approach**: The application implements two methods for processing reports:
+  1. **Primary Method**: Files are read in the browser and their content is sent to `/api/reports/parse-direct` for parsing
+  2. **Fallback Method**: If the primary method fails, the application falls back to the traditional file upload approach using `/api/reports/parse`

 - **API Routes**: The application has been modified to use Vercel's serverless functions.
 The API routes are located in the `/api` directory and now include:
   - `/api/reports/upload` - Handles file uploads
-  - `/api/reports/parse` - Parses uploaded HTML reports
+  - `/api/reports/parse` - Parses uploaded HTML reports (traditional approach)
+  - `/api/reports/parse-direct` - Parses HTML content sent directly from the browser
   - `/api/files/stats` - Returns file statistics
   - `/api/files/cleanup` - Handles file cleanup